 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a notary bond cost in Montana?
+How much does a $25,000 notary bond cost in Montana?

 Simply click Buy Now to buy a Montana notary bond directly through our site.
 It only takes a few minutes to securely purchase your bond online and be on your way to becoming bonded as a Montana notary.

-Why do I need this bond?
+Why do I need a Montana notary bond?

-Montana notary bonds protect against fraudulent acts on behalf of a notary.
+The Secretary of State requires notaries to submit a $25,000 surety bond before being commissioned in Montana to protect against fraudulent acts.
 By posting this bond, principals (notaries) agree to abide by all rules and regulations stated in the Montana Code Annotated.

 If a notary public fails to perform his or her duties as required by state regulations, a claim can be made against the bond to cover losses.

 Considerations for Montana notary bonds